 We are glad to announce that Ms. Lauren Wallace will join Vienna International, Inc. as the Head of Marketing Support & Sales Training.
 Lauren who earned a Bachelor’s of Science in Chemistry, is an also accomplished pianist, who has in our industry she has worked very successfully both in retail and wholesale.
 She has ample and detailed experience with Hailun products and will also provide support for all of our brand lines.

 Lauren’s main task is to provide you with training on product know how, general retail sales, and service you with promotional support for both regional and corporate wide initiatives.
-Lauren will work in conjunction with sales representative to ensure that they are the best equipped and prepared their market
+Lauren will work in conjunction with sales representatives to ensure that they are the best equipped and prepared to service customers in their markets.

 Hailun's Mike Carraher receives Life Achievement Award

 Mike Carraher has received the coveted Lifetime Achievement Award given to him at the recent Mid Atlantic Regional Conference of Piano Technicians.

 Mike has been a beloved Hailun team member for many years and has been pivotal to raising quality control at all levels of the company.
 Together with Keith Bowman, Mike has contributed and relied on his extensive experience in servicing pianos, training piano technicians, rebuilding grand and upright pianos to infuse Hailun instruments with a new level of quality.